-What We Like: Fiberglass construction, non-slip tips, won't warp
+What We Love: Fiberglass construction, non-slip tips, won't warp

-What We Don't Like: Japanese-style ends are less conducive to the Chinese scooping style of eating
+What We Don't Love: Japanese-style ends are less conducive to the Chinese scooping style of eating

 The process of lacquering—applying a glossy, polished finish to wooden chopsticks, whether as simple coats or intricate designs, is a craft originating from Fuzhou, a city in the Fujian province west of Taiwan.
 It results in beautiful finished products that resist moisture and last.